firstwave/seemonkey-dist/README.md

 # SeeMonkey #

 SeeMonkey is a [Sikuli](http://sikuli.org/) extension which enables running image-driven UI scripts on Android devices and emulators.
+It uses the Android Debug Bridge to communicate with Android devices and emulators.
+SeeMonkey scripts are written in the Python programming language.

 ### Requirements and Installation ###

 Installation of the [Sikuli IDE](http://sikuli.org/download.shtml) (currently Sikuli X 1.0rc3) is recommended if you plan on writing SeeMonkey scripts.
 The Sikuli IDE is avalable in Windows, Mac OS X, and GNU/Linux flavors.
 Currently, SeeMonkey has only been tested only Mac OS X 10.6/10.7.
 Please send feedback about what works and what doesn't on various other platforms.
 If you only plan on running SeeMonkey scripts (such as on a build server for continuous integration) you do not need to install the Sikuli IDE.
+**NOTE** It is not possible to execute SeeMonkey scripts from within the Sikuli IDE -- you must instead use the `run-script` command, which is outlined below.

 The [Android SDK](http://developer.android.com/sdk/index.html) (currently revision 15) is also required.
 It is recommended that you set the environment variable `$ANDROID_SDK` to contain the path to your SDK installation.